Desta Damtew: Biography

-In 1932, Emperor Haile Selassie I appointed Desta Damtew as a Ras.
+In 1931, Emperor Haile Selassie I appointed Desta Damtew as a Ras.
 In the same year, he was appointed Shum of Sidamo Province and of Borena Province.
 He succeeded Birru Wolde Gabriel in Sidamo.

 In 1933, Ras Desta Damtew traveled to America to return the visit of the United States representative to the coronation of Haile Selassie.
 It was his only journey outside Ethiopia.
 He arrived in New York and was greeted with royal honours, later lunching with President Roosevelt.

 In 1935, Ras Desta commanded troops along the southern border of Ethiopia during the Second Italo-Abyssinian War.
 In January 1936, he was defeated by the Italian General Rodolfo Graziani at the Battle of Ganale Dorya.
-Desta retreated back to his administrative center at Irgalem, where with the help of Dejazmach Gabremariam, he reorganized his surviving supporters to resist the Italian advance.
+Desta retreated back to his administrative center at Irgalem, where with the help of Dejazmach Gabremariam he reorganized his surviving supporters to resist the Italian advance.
 Desta continued to resist the Italians after the Emperor left the country.
+According to Bahru Zewde, Desta Damtew vacillated between surrender and continuing the struggle, but a group of Eritrean Ascaris who deserted from the Italian forces to join him forced him "to stick it out."

 In 1936, after the end of the rainy season, Italian General Carlo Geloso, who had been appointed governor of the Italian province of Galla-Sidamo, advanced from the north to dislodge Ras Desta and Dejazmach Gabremariam.
 However, by the end of October, Geloso had not advanced very far or effectively.
 It was not until a month later when a second Italian column advanced from the south through the Wadara Forest that Ras Desta at last left Irgalem, which was occupied 1 December.
-With Dejazmach Gabremariam, Dejazmach Beyene Merid (Shum of Bale Province), and a dwindling number of soldiers, for the next few months Ras Desta eluded the Italians until they were trapped near Lake Shala in the Battle of Gogetti and annihilated.
-Wounded, Ras Desta managed to escape, only to be caught and executed near his birthplace.
+With Dejazmach Gabremariam, Dejazmach Beyene Merid (Shum of Bale Province) and a dwindling number of soldiers, for the next few months Ras Desta eluded the Italians until they were trapped near Lake Shala in the Battle of Gogetti and annihilated.
+Wounded, Ras Desta managed to escape, only to be caught and executed on 24 February 1937 near his birthplace by Tigrayan banda, under the command of Italian officers.

+Legacy

 Following the liberation of Ethiopia from Italian occupation in 1941, the remains of Ras Desta Damtew were disinterred from the grave they were buried in by the Italians and moved to the Imperial family tombs in the crypt of Holy Trinity Cathedral.

+In 1948, 10 Italian citizens were charged at the UN War Crimes Commission when the Ethiopian government submitted papers describing Damtew’s status as a prisoner of war, making his killing a war crime.

+In 2024 it emerged that Demtwe's Imperial Order of the Star of Ethiopia medal had been stolen by an Italian soldier around the time of his execution and was being offered for sale by auction by a British collector living in Spain.
+Damtew's family demanded the return of the medal to Ethiopia for display at the National Museum of Ethiopia in Addis Ababa.